I'm thinking of jipping a little bit of it now and then when the moderator asks questions and then answering the questions as they should be answered.

 Nice to have you here.

-Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.
+Rush Limbaugh, the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

-If there's any doubt that Fred Thompson has uh placed his political fortunes on Iowa, all Republicans in a leadoff presidential state have to do is check out the contents of their mailbox.
+If there's any doubt that Fred Thompson has placed his political fortunes on Iowa, all Republicans in a leadoff presidential state have to do is check out the contents of their mailbox.

-In one of the most negative direct mail pieces sent out so far in the Republican campaign, voters get a brochure with a headline, Huckabee University that notes illegals welcome, and U.S. citizens need not apply.
+In one of the most negative direct mail pieces sent out so far in the Republican campaign, voters get a brochure with a headline, Huckabee University, that notes illegals welcome and U.S. citizens need not apply.

-The mailing is in reference to Mike Huckabee's support of in-state tuition and scholarship offerings for the children of uh illegal immigrants during his tenure as governor of Arkansas.
+The mailing is in reference to Mike Huckabee's support of in-state tuition and scholarship offerings for the children of illegal immigrants during his tenure as governor of Arkansas.

-It comes courtesy of Fred Thompson, the uh former Tennessee senator who is reportedly folding his New Hampshire campaign operation and putting all his eggs into the January 3 Iowa caucus best.
+It comes courtesy of Fred Thompson, the former Tennessee senator who is reportedly folding his New Hampshire campaign operation and putting all his eggs into the January 3 Iowa caucus best.

 He's also looking at South Carolina.

-Uh this this is I don't even go negative.
+This is, I didn't even go negative.

-Uh have you heard about this House Speaker Nancy Pelosi has spent sixteen thousand dollars on flowers since taking office.
+House Speaker Nancy Pelosi has spent $16,000 on flowers since taking office.

-Uh and here's here's the pull quote of the piece.
+And here's the pull quote of the piece.

 When Speaker Pelosi took the gavel, it was an historic moment.

-In the days since the speaker has hosted leaders from across the country and around the world, opening the people's house to the people, discussing the work of the 110th Congress.
+In the days since the Speaker has hosted leaders from across the country and around the world, opening the people's house to the people, discussing the work of the 110th Congress.

 That's her spokesman.